Continuing Review (Study Renewal) and Project Closure

 Study Expiration

-In the event that the study is not approved either through continuing review or via a new review process by the study’s expiration date, all research activities must stop at that point until approval is again obtained.
-The only exception to this is if stopping the research would cause harm to participants (e.g., by removing them from a clinical trial), in which case the IRB must be notified of this immediately.
+It is the investigator’s responsibility to ensure that his or her research is submitted for review in time for continuing approval.
+In the event that the study is not approved either through continuing review or via a new review process by the study’s expiration date, all research activities must stop unless and until approval is again obtained.
+The only exception to this is if stopping the research would cause harm to participants (e.g., by removing them from a clinical trial), in which case the IRB must be notified of this

 Review Process for Active Projects